 When you’re considering how to get customers back in the door, think about ways to make your business safer.
 For example, if you own a cafe or restaurant, offering to-go meals or outdoor seating will make it easier for more people to eat or drink at your business.
 Following pandemic precautions will keep your customers safe and allow more people to visit your business when you reopen.

 Other ways to keep your customers safe include using masks for your staff, posting signage to remind customers of social distancing, and providing hand sanitizer for customers entering your business.

 Starting an LLC

 If you haven’t already, consider starting a limited liability company or LLC when you reopen.
-The LLC business structure is a great choice for small businesses because it allows owners to keep their personal assets safe, helps make filing taxes easier, and offers more flexibility.
+The LLC business structure is a great choice for small businesses because it allows owners to keep their assets safe, helps make filing taxes easier, and offers more flexibility.
 Fortunately, business owners can avoid hefty lawyer fees by using a formation service.
-Just be sure to check in your state for specific regulations before filing the paperwork.
+Just be sure to check your state for specific regulations before filing the paperwork.

 By harnessing social media marketing, reopening your business will run smoothly as you reconnect with customers and usher them back through the door.
 Share details about your safety measures and take advantage of free live streaming to add a personal touch to your social media accounts.
 You can also develop a marketing plan that will help take your business to the next level.
 Take a look at Wise Marketing Professionals’ services and get in touch to get started or call (912) 472-8166!